 Use a Page Weight Budget to Speed Up Your Website

-In this post, we cover how a page weight budget can make your website faster and more sustainable with a better user experience while also helping you build team consensus on performance goals.
+In this post, we cover how a page weight budget, an essential component of understanding sustainable web design, can make your website faster and more sustainable with a better user experience while also helping you build team consensus on performance goals.

 It’s easy to get caught up in the excitement of new feature ideas when creating a website or digital product.
 After all, the sky’s the limit on things you can do…but what should you do?
 Every new feature, additional image, ad tracking code, or piece of media adds weight to your pages, slowing load times, impeding performance, and potentially wasting energy.
 This can frustrate many users, especially those on older mobile devices or in rural areas with restricted bandwidth.

 According to research by Google on mobile page speeds, over half (53%) of users will leave a mobile page that doesn’t load in less than three seconds.
 Considering that mobile internet use outpaced desktop in 2014 and hasn’t slowed since, the majority of your site users could be leaving your pages in frustration after just a few seconds.
 That’s not great for your users or your bottom line.

 That same research also noted that the average time for a typical mobile page to fully load is 22 seconds.
 (While the front-end user-facing page may load more quickly than that, many mobile pages have tracking codes, ads, and extra scripts that continue to load even after viewable assets are in the browser.)
 Considering that as of July 2018, Google will use mobile page speed as a ranking factor in its search algorithm—as it currently does for desktop searches—companies should be incentivized to create leaner, faster-loading digital products and services.
 Yet the internet is strewn with slow, bloated websites that frustrate users, waste energy, and get penalized by Google for poor performance.